Mechanism design for aggregating energy consumption and quality of service in speed scaling scheduling: Introduction

 Consider a scheduling problem for a single processor, that can run at variable speed, such as the modern microprocessors Intel SpeedStep, AMD PowerNow! or IBM EnergyScale.
 Higher speed means that jobs finish earlier at the price of a higher energy consumption.
 Each job has some workload, representing a number of instructions to execute, and a release time before which it cannot be scheduled.
 Every user submits a~single job to a common processor, declaring the job parameters, together with a deadline, that the player chooses at his convenience.

 The processor will schedule the submitted jobs preemptively, so that all release times and deadlines are respected and the overall energy usage is minimized.
 The energy consumed by the schedule needs to be charged to the users.
 The individual goal of each user is to minimize the sum of the energy cost share and of the requested weighted deadline.
 The weight is a private priority factor representing the individual importance of a small deadline.
-This factor includes implicitly a~conversion factor that allows of aggregation of deadline and energy, in a single individual penalty.
+This factor includes implicitly a~conversion factor that allows for an aggregation of the deadline and energy consumption into a single individual penalty.

-In a companion paper~\cite{durr2014penaltyscheduling} we study this game from the point of view of the game regulator, and compare different ways to organize the game which would lead to truthfulness.
-In this paper we focus on a particular game setting, described in the next section.
+In a companion paper~\cite{durr2014penaltyscheduling} we study this game from the point of view of the game regulator, in a different setting.
+The players announce with their job their priority factors, and the regulator gets to decide on the completion time of the jobs.
+The usual questions one asks for such a game, is the existence of a cost sharing mechanism that would be truthful on the priority factors and which charge to the players amounts that sum up to a value comparable within a constant factor to the actual energy consumption of the schedule.
+This contrasts with the setting considered in this paper, where the player's strategies are the job's deadlines.